Visit Sherbrooke Village Museum

-Please stop by to visit the “Cook House”, the new Art Gallery for the members of the Sherbrooke Village Cooperative Art Group.
-The exhibit is featuring works of art by members Wilda Kaiser, Bev Cameron, Muriel Elliott, Ann Stone and Joy Wier.
+Sherbrooke Village now has a Cooperative Art Group and Gallery at the “Cook House”.
+The current exhibit features works by members Wilda Kaiser, Bev Cameron, Muriel Elliott, Ann Stone and Joy Wier.
 Many pieces are available for sale.
 The Community Wall will feature works by guest artist Jean Robichaud.
+The gallery will be open during Sherbrooke Village Old Fashioned Christmas activites.

 Toll Free Number 1-888-743-7845